Dannnno/language-design/language-design.md

 I feel that this comment on the Pavlus article really gets to the heart of the matter - that knowing the notation is part of any (technical) job, and once you can grok it, it becomes second nature.
 So while natural language may make it easier to read and write code at first, when it comes down to it the most important thing is making sure that someone who uses it often (i.e. professionals and very passionate amateurs) can do what they need to do clearly and easily.

+The other point is that often, natural language is *not* actually suitable for certain purposes.
+Many notations are much *easier* than natural language.
+Usability is indeed a good aspiration, but the answer isn't so simple as "natural language".
+In fact, there probably isn't just one good answer.
+Hence why we are in a class called domain-specific languages!

 > **Example code should be exemplary.**
 > If an API is used widely, its examples will be the archetypes
 > for thousands of programs.
 Any mistakes will come back to haunt